zoerechav/Coral_Skeleton_Edge/README.md

 Verifying you have python3 and pip3 should mean you are good to go (`python3 --version` and `pip3 --version` in terminal).

 Python requires an interpreter - a tool to execute code on your local machine - to run efficiently.
 VSCode is a common interpreter because it is also a code editor.
 You can write/edit your code and execute using the same tool.
+To install VSCode use the following command in your terminal:

+`brew install --cask visual-studio-code`

+You can launch VSCode using the command `code`, but first it is best practice using Python to create a project and virtual environment where you install all the required packages to perform your function.
+The packages inside the environment do not change as you update your local machine, thus preserving the software version of the packages you are using.

+A VSCode project for this work can be called 'coral'.
+First make the project directory and navigate there.

+`mkdir /path/to/coral`
+`cd /path/to/coral`